 It’s easy to explore Alleppey as everywhere you look there another waterway, another pretty boat, another lovely church or the beautiful beach.
 So if you have been procrastinating on your plans to visit the backwaters of Kerala wondering if it is worth it, I hope you don’t anymore.
 Share this story with your friends if you liked it.
-Subscribe to never miss a new post on Backpack & Explore.
+Subscribe to get weekly blog updates and some amazing freebies.

 Save this pin to read later again.